PROFILE

 Vietnam starting in the south.
 They annexed all

-of Vietnam in 1885, but allowed Vietnam's
+of Vietnam in 1885, governing the territories of

-emperors to continue to reign, although not
+continue to reign, although not actually to

-actually to rule.
-In the early 20th century,
+rule.
+In the early 20th century, Vietnamese

 organized nationalist and communist-nationalist